metachris/RPIO/README.txt

     $ cd RPIO
     $ sudo python setup.py install

-After the installation you can use `import RPIO` as well as use the command-line tool `rpio`.
+After the installation you can use `import RPIO` as well as the command-line tool `rpio`.
+RPIO uses the BCM gpio numbering scheme.

 Interrupts
 ==========